oseagull/onec_oooslk/README.md

 ## Configuration

 The project uses environment variables for configuration.
-Create a `.env` `.webinst.env` and `.onec.env` files in the project root from the examples:
+Create a `.env` and `.onec.env` files in the project root from the examples:
 `.env.example`
 `.onec.env.example`
-`.webinst.env.example`

 The varible `INCLUDE_PGDEFAULT=yes` appends the content of `pgdefault.conf` file to `postgresql.conf` file in container.
 If you want to specify any custom parameters for your PostgreSQL server you can do it there.